A Fantasy Author's Adventures in Fiction & Life

 Can You Be Ethical & Still Make Money Writing?

 Now I’ve abandoned my biggest social media platform, deactivated my Facebook Page and not put my books in the easiest place for the biggest number of readers to find, read and review them, how do I make money as an author?
+(This question is revisited in Abandoning Amazon as Reader and Author.)

 You may sell the occasional book directly via social media, but I’ve been watching this for over a year.
 It seems you either push hard with ‘buy my book posts’ that I feel must annoy people, or you sell to friends via conversations, small scale.
 Its seemed to me for quite some time (and yes, the authority on making money as an Indie Author, the Facebook Group 20BooksTo50K agrees), that you make money selling books by spending money, mostly on advertising, though in-person events like conferences can be great too.